 This section documents the Gurobi C++ interface.
 This manual begins with a quick overview of the classes exposed in the interface and the most important methods on those classes.
 It then continues with a comprehensive presentation of all of the available classes and methods.

-If you are new to the Gurobi Optimizer, we suggest that you start with the Quick Start Guide or the Example Tour.
+If you are new to the Gurobi Optimizer, we suggest that you start with the Getting Started Knowledge Base article or the Example Tour.
 These documents provide concrete examples of how to use the classes and methods described here.

 The first step in using the Gurobi C++ interface is to create an environment object.
 Environments are represented using the GRBEnv class.
 An environment acts as the container for all data associated with a set of optimization runs.
 You will generally only need one environment object in your program.

 For more advanced use cases, you can use an empty environment to create an uninitialized environment and then, programmatically, set all required options for your specific requirements.
 For further details see the Environment section.